VeloxVoip/sip/README.md

 ## AI Agent Integration

 This SIP server is designed to be integrated with AI agent frameworks.
-The server handles all SIP protocol details, allowing AI agents to focus on:
+The server handles all SIP network details, allowing AI agents to focus on:
 - Processing incoming audio streams
 - Generating natural voice responses
 - Managing conversation state